Riki Sorsa

-Richard Esko "Riki" Sorsa (26 December 1952 – 10 May 2016) was a Finnish pop singer.
+Esko Richard "Riki" Sorsa (26 December 1952 – 10 May 2016) was a Finnish pop singer.
 He started his career in 1974 as the lead singer in the band The Zoo.
 He represented Finland in the Eurovision Song Contest 1981 with the entry "Reggae OK", a reggae influenced song in Finnish which came 16th (out of 20 countries).
 The song was composed by Jim Pembroke, the lyrics were written by Olli Ojala, and it was conducted by Otto Donner.
 Sorsa released several albums, singing in Finnish, Swedish, and English.
 Sorsa died of cancer on 10 May 2016.

 Personal life

 Sorsa's parents were Esko Sorsa, a goldsmith and entrepreneur, and Margaretha von Bahr, a ballerina.
 His maternal grandfather was a Swedish-speaking Finn and maternal grandmother Russian.
 Sorsa's brother Robert von Bahr is a Swedish music producer.